AswathyJL/Responsive-website-using-HTML-CSS-and-Bootstrap/README.md

 # Ava's Expeditions - Travel Blog | Responsive Static Landing Page

 Ava's Expeditions is a travel blog site where the author can share their travel stories and share tips and guides on travel.
-The responsive web page is built using
+The responsive web page is built using html5, css3 and boostrap5.

 ## Tech Stack